Buy plumbing supplies on-line at:

 • Rusty, it's a sign of some corrosion in the system.

-Sludge build up can be quite severe, especially after a number of years.
-In severe cases, it would be easier, quicker and more effective to remove each radiator and flush it through using a hose pipe connected to the mains water supply - this can be messy but it will remove any large sludge build up much more effectively.
-Once all the radiators have been flushed through in this manner, flushing the whole systems a couple of times should be enough.
+In severe cases, it would be easier, quicker and more effective to remove each radiator and flush it through using a hose pipe connected to the mains water supply.
+This can be messy but it will remove any large sludge build up much more effectively.

 If a new system or a new radiator has been installed, it is also worthwhile flushing through once to clear any solder flux residue or swarf from the pipework.